 If your employment relationship with the H-1B employee ends for any reason, the employer is also required to cover the costs of transporting the H-1B worker back to his or her home country.

-If you are interested in sponsoring a petition for H-1B employees, or you need assistance with maintaining compliance in any aspects of your business immigration strategy, please contact the FordMurray law office today.
+If you are interested in sponsoring a petition for H-1B employees, or you need assistance with maintaining compliance in any aspects of your business immigration strategy, please contact FordMurray for a complimentary consultation.